sthysel/cv/CV.md

 # Overview

-I am a software engineer with 19 years of software development experience in weather, aviation, national intelligence, healthcare, defence and mining industries.
+I am a software engineer with 20+ years of software architecture and development experience in the weather, aviation, intelligence, healthcare, defence and mining industries.
 I have led development teams and managed projects throughout the complete software development life cycle.

-I am proficient in a variety of technologies, languages and software engineering systems.
+I am proficient in a variety of technologies, languages, methodologies and software engineering systems.
 I have extensive experience designing and implementing the full software stack from driver to HMI level for a wide variety of sensors and systems.
-I have solved several data fusion and data presentation problems.
-I have experience in software integration, systems provisioning, software configuration and build management.
+I have worked on various data fusion and data presentation problems.
+I have devops experience across software integration, systems provisioning, software configuration, and build management on various cloud platforms like AWS and OpenStack as well as on-prem deployments.

 I have a Masters Degree in Electronic Engineering specializing in Biomedical